lucasrimondi/lucasrimondi/README.md

 </div>

 ## About me :mortar_board:
+- I'm an **emerging developer** (but also a Lawyer ⚖️ with a degree in Accountancy 🧮 - 😅 -).<br>
+- Born, raised and placed in Argentina 🇦🇷 with italian blood 🇮🇹. <br>
-I'm an **emerging developer** (but also a Lawyer ⚖️ with a degree in Accountancy 🧮 - 😅 -) from Argentina 🇦🇷.
-Enthusiast and curious by nature, I'm always looking for new challenges.
-A former rugby player and a music fanatic that loves to prove himself capable of overcoming every obstacle.
+- Enthusiast and curious by nature, always looking for new challenges. <br>
+- A former rugby player and a music fanatic that loves to prove himself capable of overcoming every obstacle.<br>
-I’m currently working on improving my skills and discovering this beautiful and infinite universe of programming.
+- Currently working on improving my skills and discovering this beautiful and infinite universe of programming.

 ## What I know :computer:
   ![HTML5](https://img.shields.io/badge/-HTML5-333333?style=flat&logo=HTML5)
   ![CSS](https://img.shields.io/badge/-CSS-333333?style=flat&logo=CSS3&logoColor=1572B6)